brenj/private-blockchain/README.md

 Test
 ----
 This codebase contains some quick integration tests.
-Populate a test blockchain, uncomment lines you wish to test, and run the relevant test file(s).
+To test you will need to populate a test blockchain, uncomment the lines you wish to test in the provided test files, and then run the test files.

 1. `node tests/integration/populateTestBlockchain.js`
 2. `node tests/integration/testBlockchain.js`